SmogDr/edar_coursebook/docs/06-string_date.md

 Oftentimes, when data is read into R, there are column elements that contain date and time information.
-These dates and times are often interpreted by R as *character* vectors, which means they have lost their relational attributes For example, you cannot subtract "Monday 08:00" from "Wednesday 12:00" and get "2 days 4 hours".
+These dates and times are often interpreted by R as *character* vectors, which means they have lost their relational attributes.
+For example, you cannot subtract "Monday 08:00" from "Wednesday 12:00" and get "2 days 4 hours".
 If we want to analyze dates and times in a relational way, we need to instruct R to recognize these as date-time objects (i.e., as either